eezstreet/SWATEliteForce/README.md

  * PERMADEATH.
 There are two Permadeath options, for the extra challenge.
 AI Permadeath makes slain SWAT officers never come back, and Player Permadeath ends your campaign once you die.
  * CAMPAIGN CO-OP.
 This feature allows you to play any (non All Missions, non Permadeath) campaign in multiplayer.
 Help your friends complete their campaigns!

 Suspects employ a greater variety of tactics.
 "Insane" suspects will shoot without hesitation at hostages.
 "Polite" ones on the other hand, won't make this a priority.
+Civilians behave more realistically.
  * Suspects will also try to shoot at you as they're fleeing.
  * Suspects may now employ a "random patrol", "wander" strategy and don't stick to their assigned rooms as often.
  * Suspects have new equipment and may equip heavy armor.
+ * Civilians may give up easier if they spot a suspect or a civilian being pepper sprayed, hit with beanbags, etc.

 Smarter Officer AI!
  * Upon restraining a target, SWAT officers will now report it to TOC automatically!